hpcaitech/FastFold/README.md

 torchrun --nproc_per_node=1 perf.py --msa-length 128 --res-length 256 --openfold
 ```

+## Acknowledge

+The CUDA implementations of the LayerNorm and Softmax are modified from [OneFlow](https://github.com/Oneflow-Inc/oneflow).
+Thanks to OneFlow for the high performance CUDA implementation, we mainly add support of Bfloat16 precision.

 ## Cite us

 Cite this paper, if you use FastFold in your research publication.